anorthall/advent-of-code/README.md

 # Advent of Code
-These are my solutions to Advent of Code 2023.
+Poorly written solutions to fantastic problems.